Kilowon/swiftprompt/README.md

 This is just the beginning - SwiftPrompt is designed to grow and adapt with your needs.
 We're excited to see how you'll use it to create more effective and predictable prompts.

-Remember to star the repo on GitHub if you find SwiftPrompt helpful!
+Remember to ⭐ the repo on GitHub if you find SwiftPrompt helpful!